-All course work shall follow the guidelines of the teacher syllabus for each specific class.
+All course work shall follow the guidelines of each specific class.
 Students will receive an incomplete ("I") on their report card if the course work was not completed within the nine-week grading period, or longer if extenuating circumstances apply.
 The student is responsible for classwork/homework in all classes.